The Bankrate promise

 What if I missed the deadline for Wells Fargo applications?

-Borrowers interested in Wells Fargo student loans still have plenty of excellent student loan companies for new loans or refinance loans.
+Borrowers interested in Wells Fargo student loans still have plenty of excellent student loan companies to choose from for new loans or refinancing.

 The best student loan companies offer incredibly low interest rates and fair loan terms that can help you secure a payment you can afford while saving money on interest along the way.
 You may even be able to qualify for private student loans with bad credit.